kotlin-orm/ktorm/docs/source/en/query.md

 ## selectDistinct

-`selectDistinct` is also an extension function of `Table` class.
+`selectDistinct` is also an extension function of `QuerySource`.
 Just as its name implies, it will be translated to a `select distinct` statement in SQL, and its usage is totally the same with `select` function, so we won't repeat it.

 ## where